Jonathan Coachman: ESPN (2008–2017)

-NBC Sports Group (2018–present)
+NBC Sports Group (2018–2021)

 As WWE has a television deal with NBCUniversal, in 2018, he was named play-by-play announcer for the NBC-owned World Long Drive Championship.
 Coachman is also a commentator for PGA Tour Live, which is an NBC Sports Gold subscription service providing additional coverage of golf tournaments.

+CBS Sports

+As of 2021, Coachman was employed by CBS Sports.

+PFL

+Coachman is also an analyst for Mixed Martial Arts promotion Professional Fighters League.

 Personal life

-Coachman and his wife Amy have two children.
+Coachman and his ex-wife Amy have two children.
 Amy is a former college athlete, and a personal trainer.

 Other media

 In addition to his WWE assignments, Coachman called various sports events on College Sports Television, a cable and satellite network owned by CBS, including football, basketball, baseball and softball.
 He also called college basketball for CN8.
 In addition, Coachman served as the part-time play-by-play announcer for the WNBA's New York Liberty on the MSG Network, as well as the studio host for New York Knicks games.
 He also hosted the weekly MSG program MSG, NY.

 In 2009, Coachman signed with ESPN as anchor of SportsCenter.
 In 2012, he became the host of Coach & Company, a nationally syndicated radio program that airs on ESPN Radio.

-Coachman also lends his voice talents to the video games Black College Football Xperience: The Doug Williams Edition, Madden NFL 19, Madden NFL 20, and Madden NFL 21.
+Coachman also lends his voice talents to the video games Black College Football Xperience: The Doug Williams Edition, Madden NFL 19, Madden NFL 20, Madden NFL 21, Madden 24, and Madden 25 (2024).